wiggly/wordle/README.md

 It is actually quite simple and is a pattern that a lot of developers reach in their own way over time.

-It just gives it a handy name so that we can talk about it with a couple of words rather than describing in longform what we mean each time when onboarding new people.
+It gives us a common language so that we can talk about it with a couple of words rather than describing in longform what we mean each time when onboarding new engineers, regardless of experience level.

 ## Resources